The Great Authors of North-West Mountie Fiction

 and DEAD OR ALIVE.

-The character of Sergeant Hugh O'Reilly "who hailed from Halifax... was loosely based on Inspector Fitzgerald -- or perhaps inspired would be a better word -- of the Lost Patrol of 1911 fame," said Anderson, in a letter to this writer.
+The character of Sergeant Hugh O'Reilly "who hailed from Halifax... was loosely based on Inspector Fitzgerald -- or perhaps inspired would be a better word -- of the Lost Patrol of 1911 fame," Ian explained in a letter to this writer.

 While working on an article about the friendship between Sitting Bull and Inspector James Walsh of the Mounties for Wild West Magazine, Anderson decided to "broaden the article into a book."
 The result was SITTING BULL'S BOSS: Above the Medicine Line with James Morrow Walsh, an excellent study of the subject.
 He had first happened upon the story of Major Walsh while visiting the RCMP museum in Regina.
 "As for Major James Walsh, I feel as though I knew him personally," said Anderson.

 Ian passed away on April 10, 2013.
 He was 83.
 See http://www.rcmpvets.net/obits.htm#15812.